open/close all folders

 - Hypocrite: He sees Western culture as being beneath him, when he has a big collection of Western sports cars, has a Western ally in the form of Miranda Frost, and changes his whole appearance to a Caucasian magnate to further his Evil Plan.
 Also the Trope Namer for Majored in Western Hypocrisy.

 - Kingpin in His Gym: Trains his taekwondo kicks on a punching bag.
-Said punching bag contains his anger therapist.
+In which he's stuffed his anger management therapist.

 - Majored in Western Hypocrisy: Trope Namer.
 He was Western-educated and claims to despise the West for dividing Korea, but he blatantly abuses foreign aid to finance a personal collection of sports cars, has allies in the West like Miranda Frost, and is extremely corrupt and dictatorial.

 - Renegade Russian: North Korean actually, but he fits the archetype exactly: high military leader of a post-Cold War regime who stages a coup against the current government to pursue his own plans for conquest.

 - "Well Done, Son!"
 Guy: Wants his father's approval.
 At first anyway.

 Played by: Toby StephensThe major villain of the film, Gustav Graves is a billionaire diamond magnate who seems to be interested in alleviating world hunger with his new solar satellite.
 What is his connection to Col. Moon?
 The answer is...
 They're the same man.